microtrain/bootcamp/07-FrontEndToolkits/06-Bootstrap.md

 ## LAB

-Add a _bootsrap_ branch to you personal website and rebuild using bootstrap.
+Add a _bootstrap_ branch to you personal website and rebuild using bootstrap.
 If you prefer Bootstrap to your native code then create a branch called _vanilla_ to backup that work.
 Push that branch to GitHub and merge Bootstrap into your master branch (should you so desire).